Image by h.koppdelaney

 One day after a busy day of campaigning, he arrived at a church barbecue.
 Being hungry, he got into line like every one else.
 It just so happened that the lady serving the chicken only put one piece on his plate.
 “Excuse me,” said the Governor, “Can I have another piece of chicken?”
 “Sorry,” said the woman, “I’m can only give one piece of chicken per person. ” “But I’m starved,” the governor said.
 “Sorry, only one to a customer,” said the woman.
 Seeing that the polite and respectful was futile, he decided to try a different approach—in this case the influence tactic of authority.
 “Lady, do you know who I am?” he said.
 “I am the governor of this state.”
 “Do you know who I am?” the woman said, “I’m the lady in charge of the chicken.
 Move along!”

-The governor tried a number of different influence techniques.
+The governor tried a number of different leadership styles.
 The most obvious one being the use of authority.
 But in even this simple story, one can understand that influence is affected by the situation.
 If the lady had a extra chicken, or if the line was shorter, the request might have been granted.

 TEST YOUR SITUATIONAL LEADERSHIP AWARENESS